Jump to the next navigation bar : Jump to the page contents

 The Economic Code of Ukraine mimics the old Soviet-based system of regulation for property rights.

-The legislation of Ukraine recognizes the following kinds of property ownership: private property, collective (joint) property and state property.
+The legislation of Ukraine recognizes the following kinds of property ownership: private, community and state property.
 All these forms of ownership are of equal strength.

 Land Property